Written by Michele Wheat

 Before silicone wristbands, colored ribbons were used as a popular symbol of support.
 It was a 19th-century practice that some women wore a yellow ribbon in their hair to signify their devotion to a husband or loved one serving in the U.S. Cavalry.
 Songs about ribbons were also produced.
 Musicians Tony Orlando & Dawn recorded one of their biggest hits in 1973 called “Tie a Yellow Ribbon Around the Old Oak Tree.”
 This was just as the Vietnam War was winding down and many who had served were returning home, sadly in many cases, to mixed receptions.

 Yellow ribbons regained popularity as a sign of support for the military during the Gulf War in the 1990s.
 Right around this time, lapel ribbon pins were worn to show support for a cause.
 This was most evident in the early 1990s when the Visual AIDS Artists Caucus, a group of artists from New York, wished to create a visual symbol to demonstrate compassion for people living with and caring for those diagnosed with AIDS.
 The color red was chosen for its connection to “blood and the idea of passion, both anger and love” and the red ribbon furthered symbolized the fight against AIDS.
 During the 1991 Tony Awards, actor Jeremy Irons wore a bright red ribbon on his lapel.
 The media and public noticed the eye-catching ribbon and its popularity grew overnight.
-The iconic red ribbon paved the way for many other color ribbons to represent a cause.
+The iconic red ribbon paved the way for many other awareness ribbon colors to represent a cause.
 These simple lapel ribbon pins spoke volumes to people across the world cementing their place in activism and awareness for all causes.

 In 1991, Self Magazine created their inaugural Breast Cancer Awareness Month issue.
 The publication featured guest editor Evelyn Lauder, the Senior Corporate Vice President of the cosmetics giant, Estee Lauder and a breast cancer survivor.
 In 1992, Self Magazine teamed up with Estee Lauder again.
 Using a light pink ribbon to symbolize the cause, over 1.5 million of them were handed out at Estee Lauder counters across the country that year, and the cause produced 200,000 pink petitions that urged the White House to put more funding into breast cancer research.
 These light pink ribbons brought a community of people together for a common cause with astounding outcomes.